HL7/fhir-patient-correction/input/pagecontent/index.md

 #### Request to correct multiple items.
 All accepted.

 1. Bob uses his patient-facing app to import his medical records from Southside Clinic.
 He notices that he is listed as an everyday smoker.
-He also notices his weight is listed as 275 and he has a diagnosis of Diabetes.
-However, Bob has not smoked in 20 years, his weight is 215, and he has never been told he has diabetes.
+He also notices his weight is listed as 275 lb and he has a diagnosis of diabetes.
+However, Bob has not smoked in 20 years, his weight is 215 lb, and he has never been told he has diabetes.
 Bob uses his patient app to send a message to Southside Clinic requesting that his smoking status, weight, and diabetes diagnosis be corrected.
 2. Southside Clinic receives Bob request, corrects his chart, and notifies Bob that his records have been corrected.
 3. A few days later, Bob logs into his patient app and receives the notification that his record has been corrected.

 #### Request to correct multiple items.
 Some accepted, some denied.

 1. Bob uses his patient-facing app to import his medical records from Southside Clinic.
 He notices that he is listed as an everyday smoker.
-He also notices his weight is listed as 275 and he has a diagnosis of Diabetes.
-However, Bob has not smoked in 20 years, his weight is 215, and he has never been told he has diabetes.
+He also notices his weight is listed as 275 lb and he has a diagnosis of diabetes.
+However, Bob has not smoked in 20 years, his weight is 215 lb, and he has never been told he has diabetes.
 Bob uses his patient app to send a message to Southside Clinic requesting that his smoking status, weight, and diabetes diagnosis be corrected.
 2. Southside Clinic receives Bob request.
 They accept his request to modify his smoking status and diabetes diagnosis.
-They tell him he must come into the office to be weighed before they can change his chart because his chart indicates he weighed 275 at his appointment last year.
+They tell him he must come into the office to be weighed before they can change his chart because his chart indicates he weighed 275 lb at his appointment last year.
 3. A few days later, Bob logs into his patient app and notices the acceptance of the smoking status and diagnosis change plus the denial of weight change from Southside Clinic.
 Bob sends a statement disagreeing with the denial indicating that he did not have an appointment the previous year and wants Southside Clinic to correct his chart.
 4. Southside Clinic sends a rebuttal that they did see Bob and will not modify his chart.